jest-community/vscode-jest/README.md

 _(The initial coverage mode is `off` but can be changed by adding `"jest.showCoverageOnLoad": true` in settings.)_

+**Warning**
+Coverage info might be less than what it actual is in "watch" mode (with `--watch` flag), where only changed files/tests are run (see facebook/jest#1284).
+To ensure absolutely correct coverage, we did consider using `--watchAll` with coverage, which could have significant performance impact.
+Not sure which problem is worse, therefore no change has been made, we are still default to `--watch` even with coverage on.
+(Maybe a new customization setting to override it if enough people want it...
+PR is welcome.)
 ### How to customize coverage overlay
 Coverage overlay determines how the coverage info is shown to users.
 This extension provides 2 customization points:
 1. coverage style via `jest.coverageFormatter`